MarcTM01/rwth-mensa-butler/alexa-skill/README.md

 Alexa requires the skill files to follow a strict structure documented [here](https://developer.amazon.com/en-US/docs/alexa/conversations/acdl-understand-directory-structure.html).
 Additionally, for Python skills, dependencies must be specified using a `requirements.txt` file.
-I chose to develop this skill using the excellent [PDM](https://github.com/pdm-project/pdm) package manager, which significantly simplifies managing dependencies and virtual environments.

 As a result, several transformations need to take place before the contents of this folder can be uploaded to Alexa.
 These include: